Sightseeing in Washington DC: A Woman’s Day Pocket Guidebook from the 1950s

 Some architects regard the Supreme Court Building as the most beautiful structure in Washington.
 It is austere and impressive, and the solemnity of the courtroom is overwhelming.
 The entire building is designed to give the greatest emphasis to the basic tenet of the Republic carved over the entrance: Equal Justice Under Law.

-3. Sightseeing in Washington DC: National Gallery of Art
+3. Sightseeing in Washington DC in the 1950s: National Gallery of Art

 Masterpieces by world-famous artists